maidsafe/sn_testnet_tool/aws/README.md

 * Terraform
 * Ansible (installing with `pip` in a virtualenv is recommended)
+* The Python `boto3` library (you can try installing in the same virtualenv but may need to install system wide)
 * [Just](https://github.com/casey/just) (a modern Makefile alternative)
 * AWS CLI
 * jq